 I love warehouses.
-If I see big buildings with almost no windows and loading docks my curiosity is piqued.
+If I see big buildings with almost no windows and loading docks, my curiosity is piqued.
 I want to knock on the door and have a look inside and see what is going on.
 With most warehouses, what goes on inside is the most interesting thing about them.
-Warehouses tend look bland and boring, especially to the non-logistical eye.
+Warehouses tend to look bland and boring, especially to the non-logistical eye.
 Prologis organized a competition last year called the Prologis 2030 Design Awards.
 They invited both engineers and architects from Belgium, The Netherlands, Germany, Austria, Sweden, Norway, and Denmark to enter their designs.
-Designers were encouraged to be creative and innovative, but above all sustainable.
+Designers were encouraged to be creative and innovative but above all sustainable.
 They were asked to redefine what warehouses will look like in the future.
 And so they did…

-Honorable Mention – Top Sustainability
+Honourable Mention – Top Sustainability

 Second Prize – Underground

-The design that has won Second Prize is also designed by architect Antonis Perpatidis of the German OFFICETWENTYFIVEARCHITECTS (O25) .
-O25’s design placed the actual warehouse underground (the part that usually looks unappealing), the loading docks partly submerged and the offices above ground.
-The design tries to blend with it’s surroundings and where there is a structure in plain view, it’s something to look at.
+The design that has won Second Prize is also designed by architect Antonis Perpatidis of the German OFFICETWENTYFIVEARCHITECTS (O25).
+O25’s design placed the actual warehouse underground (the part that usually looks unappealing), the loading docks partly submerged, and the offices above ground.
+The design tries to blend with its surroundings, and where there is a structure in plain view, it’s something to look at.
 This design also features numerous environmentally friendly systems.
 This a winter impression, including a zeppelin delivering goods:

 First Prize – Up and Over

 Germany really outdid itself in this competition as the winner is also from Germany.
 It was a combined effort of planning office Kruschina and Fluxo Interaktive Architektur.
 The design places the warehouse over a highway, which is actually a great idea.
 The space above a highway is wasted anyway, so why not store goods there.
 It also provides immediate access to the highway for the trucks delivering and picking up goods: